pauserratgutierrez/hack-uab/readme.md

 # Key Functions
 `computGlobal()`
 This is the main function that calculates optimal routes for the mobile financial service.
-It performs the following steps:

 # Usage Prerequisites
 Node.js installed